-Almac Diagnostics ('the establishment') was found to have met majority of the HTA standards.
-One minor shortfall was identified under the Governance and Quality Standards (risk assessments).
+Although the University of York ('the establishment') was found to have met the majority of the HTA's standards, three minor shortfalls were identified - these were against Governance and quality system (GQ) and Premises, facilities and equipment (PFE) standards.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.